-Topological Quantum field theory.
+Topological Quantum Field Theory.
 Higher Hilbert spaces are also expected to serve as the appropriate receptacles for fully-extended unitary topological quantum field theories (TQFTs).
 Since Lurie's work on cobordism hypothesis, it is known that these TQFTs are uniquely determined by what they assign to the point $$ .
-Henriques showed that Reshetikhin-Turaev theories, e.g. Chern-Simons theories, are fully extended.
-Moreover, he then showed that the mathematical structure of what such a TQFT assigns to $$ forms a higher operator algebra.
+Henriques showed that Reshetikhin-Turaev theories, e.g. Chern-Simons, are fully extended.
+Moreover, he then showed that the mathematical structure of what such a TQFT assigns to $$ forms a higher von Neumann algebra, i.e. a bicommutant category.